 After your keyword profile has been finalised, a variety of on-page search engine marketing factors will be analysed and optimised across your website.
 For an effective search engine marketing strategy, content is king.
 Each page of your website needs to have an aim in terms of the question or search query it is going to answer.
-For example, if a website aims to provide comprehensive information about an Australian SEM Services, it would have a page full of information about SEM and how it could benefit a business based in Australia; quite like the page you're on now.
+For example, if a website aims to provide comprehensive information about online marketing services within the Australia, it would have a page full of information about online marketing and how it could benefit a business based in the Australia; quite like the page you're on now.
 Each page of your website needs to be informative and answer the search intent that you are aiming to answer.

 In addition to content optimisation, there are a myriad of other on-page search engine marketing elements.

 Meta title tags help show people and search engines what a page is about.
 This on-page search engine marketing element is shown on search engines above your meta description.
 While not as impactful in terms of search engine marketing as a header tag, meta title tags are still valuable because they can increase your click-through rate (CTR) if written well.
 Meta title tags need to entice someone enough to click on your website listing over your competitors; so having flair when writing yours is important.
 Meta title tags should be 55-60 characters in length.

 Like meta title tags, meta description tags also help show people and search engines what a page is about.
 Meta descriptions expand further than a meta title because they have a longer character count.
 Meta descriptions are shown on search engines under your meta title and should provide a summary of what a page is about.
 Meta descriptions also offer the chance for you to show off your creativity and if written well, can also increase your CTR.
 Meta description tags should be less than 160 characters in length.